Cumuluz Translate Implementation Guide

 • keep Dutch profile-specific deltas visible

-• support both nl-core and eu-base targets without pushing exceptions into the HTTP layer
+• support nl-core, eu-base, and EPS targets without pushing profile-specific resource mapping into the HTTP layer

 Mapping Assets